Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/PostProcessing/Sequence_AllowNegativeRate.md

 !!!
 Note
-    For most use cases this option should be set to `Disabled` e.g. for water or gas meters (-> plausiblity check can be performed to avoid negative rates).
+    For most use cases this option should be set to `Disabled` e.g. for water or gas meters (-> plausibility check can be performed to avoid negative rates).
 But for some use cases like for e.g. pressure sensors negative rates a accepted.